fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 <table>
   <tr>
     <th>Description</th>
-    <td>An object providing instructions for how particular options should be merged when integrator options are merged with default values.</td>
+    <td>A record providing instructions for how particular options should be merged when integrator options are merged with default values.</td>
   </tr>
   <tr>
     <th>Notes</th>
     <td>It is uncommon to need this option.
-The most common use case is to protect "exotic values" derived from some external library or framework from being corrupted by the options merging/expansion process by use of the "nomerge" policy.</td>
+The most common use case is to protect "exotic values" derived from some external library or framework from being corrupted by the options merging/expansion process by use of the "nomerge" policy.
+    For example, some noxious circularly-liked structure such as a node.js HTTP `request` object should be protected in such a way.
+The 2.0 framework will automatically protect an object which fails the `fluid.isPlainObject` test, which will exclude any object with a nondefault constructor or native type such as DOM elements, `TypedArray`s, Infusion components themselves, etc.</td>
   </tr>
   <tr>
     <th>Example Definition</th>